Multi-Level Beekeeping Certification

-The cost for the program is $250.
+The cost for the program is $250, textbook not included.

 Checks may be made payable to Lackawanna College.